JulienvdHoek/paper/paper.md

 #Methodology
 bees were measured by attaching wee weights to them so they would be stuck to the scale (jOHN 1999)

+# Added by Yizhen
+Have a good morning.
+Have a good evening.
+Have a good night.